wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/PLC-side/e!Cockpit programs/readme.md

 2. Unpack/unzip it.
 3. In WBM: Configuration -> software Uploads.
 Upload the .ipk file.
 4. Wait a couple of minutes for the software to install.
 5. Verify the installation by going to Fieldbus -> OPCUA.
-There should now, only be a single option available.
+There should now only be a single option available.

 ### Install Docker-ipk
 The OPCUA-MQTT-link runs as a Docker-container.
 Therefore docker needs to be installed on the device.